cloudbees-io/swift-fm-example/README.md

 ```
 3. **Install ROX dependency via pod:**
    - Install CocoaPods as described in [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).
-   - In Terminal, `cd` to your project directory and type `pod install`.
+   - In a Terminal window, `cd` to your project directory and type `pod install`.

 4. **Open the Project:**

     - Reopen your project in Xcode using the new `.xcworkspace` file.

-5. **Setup key from Cloudbees account:**
+5. **Setup the SDK key:**

-    - In the ConfigurationManager.swift file, replace the `<Your Cloudbees Environment API Key>` with your corresponding API key:
+    - In the ConfigurationManager.swift file, replace the `<Your Cloudbees Environment API Key>` with your corresponding SDK key:

     ```
         ROX.setup(withKey: "<Your Cloudbees Environment API Key>", options: options)